-- Implement a Monitoring Well Plan filed on November 20, 2020, that includes decommissioning 15 existing groundwater monitoring wells that would be displaced to construct the lower reservoir and install new groundwater monitoring wells at locations selected in collaboration with Washington DOE. - Implement a Spill Prevention, Control, and Countermeasure Plan filed on May 24, 2022, that includes protocols for handling and containing hazardous materials during project construction, operation, and maintenance. - Implement a Dewatering Plan filed on May 24, 2022, that includes procedures for sampling and managing groundwater encountered while constructing the tunnels, powerhouse cavern, and lower reservoir. - Implement a Stormwater Pollution and Prevention Plan filed on May 24, 2022, that includes BMPs for managing stormwater to prevent contamination of surface waters from construction, operation, and maintenance activities. - Implement a Reservoir Water Quality Monitoring Plan filed on May 24, 2022, that include procedures for annually monitoring and reporting on water quality in the project reservoirs (i.e., dissolved solids, nutrients, and heavy metals) during project operation to determine the need for protection measures.
+- Initially fill the project reservoirs between September 1 and March 31 to prevent project-related flow reductions in the Columbia River that could delay salmon smolt migration. - As part of the proposed Draft Cleanup Action Plan, decommission 10 existing groundwater monitoring wells that would be displaced to construct the lower reservoir and install new groundwater monitoring wells at locations selected in collaboration with Washington DOE. - Implement a Spill Prevention Plan filed on May 24, 2022, that includes protocols for handling and containing hazardous materials during project construction, operation, and maintenance. - Implement a Dewatering Plan filed on May 24, 2022, that includes procedures for sampling and managing groundwater encountered while constructing the tunnels, powerhouse cavern, and lower reservoir. - Implement a Stormwater Pollution and Prevention Plan filed on May 24, 2022, that includes BMPs for managing stormwater to prevent contamination of surface waters from construction, operation, and maintenance activities. - Implement a Reservoir Water Quality Monitoring Plan filed on May 24, 2022, that includes procedures for annually monitoring and reporting on water quality in the project reservoirs (i.e., dissolved solids, nutrients, and heavy metals) during project operation to determine the need for protection measures.

-- Implement a Vegetation Management Plan filed on June 23, 2020, that includes noxious weed management, surveys and protection of special status plants, and revegetation of disturbed areas with a native upland seed mix and monitoring for 5 years or until fully established. - Implement a Wetland Mitigation Plan filed on May 24, 2022, that includes: (1) evaluating the viability of establishing and rehabilitating a new stream course on-site at a minimum 1:1.1 ratio to mitigate for permanent impacts to the stream labeled S1, S7, and S8; (2) using BMPs to control erosion; (3) revegetating disturbed areas with a native seed mix; (4) using appropriate construction management to minimize the spread of invasive weeds; and (5) monitoring revegetated areas for a minimum of 10 years until specified performance standards are achieved.
+- Implement a Vegetation Management and Monitoring Plan filed on June 23, 2020, that includes noxious weed management, surveys and protection of special status plants, and revegetation of disturbed areas with a native upland seed mix and monitoring for 5 years or until fully established. - Implement a Wetland Mitigation and Planting Plan filed on May 24, 2022, that includes: (1) evaluating the viability of establishing and rehabilitating a new stream course on-site at a minimum 1:1.1 ratio to mitigate for permanent impacts to the streams labeled S7 and S8; (2) using BMPs to control erosion; (3) revegetating disturbed areas with a native seed mix; (4) using appropriate construction management to minimize the spread of invasive weeds; and (5) monitoring revegetated areas for a minimum of 10 years until specified performance standards are achieved.

-&lt;sup>81 FFP would include in the plan a provision to conduct a construction baseline survey and include contractor requirements and vibration criteria to be followed to minimize effects on existing wind farm facilities.
+&lt;sup>108 FFP would include in the plan a provision to conduct a construction baseline survey and include contractor requirements and vibration criteria to be followed to minimize effects on existing wind farm facilities.